Oumar Kondé: Youth football and FC Basel

-Born in Binningen, Switzerland, and his of Congolese descent, Kondé started his youth football with career with local club SC Binningen in his native Switzerland.
+Born in Binningen, Switzerland, Kondé started his youth football with career with local club SC Binningen in his native Switzerland.
 In 1994 he moved to FC Basel and joined their first team during their 1995–96 season signing his first professional contract under head-coach Claude Andrey.

 Kondé played his debut for the club in the Swiss Cup game on 10 March 1996.
 It was an away match and won 2–0 against FC Gossau.
 Kondé played his domestic league debut for the club in the away game on 14 April as Basel were defeated 3–0 by Grasshopper Club.
 He scored his first goal in the Swiss Cup on 15 March 1997.
 It was a home match in the St. Jakob Stadium and Basel won 2–1 against Young Boys.

 Between the years 1995 and 1999 Kondé played a total of 90 games for Basel scoring a total of four goals.
 58 of these games were in the Nationalliga A, six in the Swiss Cup, one in the UI Cup and 25 were friendly games.
 He scored that one goal in the domestic cup and the others were scored during the test games.

 He played for Basel for three and a half years before he was sold to Premier League club Blackburn Rovers for £500,000.
 However, he made just one appearance for the club as a substitute, in a 0–0 draw with Newcastle United in the FA Cup.